-The \emph{width} of a $(T,\beta)$ is the value $\max_{t\in V(T)}|\beta(t)|-1.$ The \emph{treewidth} of $G,$ denoted by $\mathsf{tw}(G),$ is the minimum width over all tree-decompositions of $G.$ In other words a graph $G$ has treewidth at most $k$ iff $G$ belongs in the clique-sum closure of the class of graphs containing at most $k+1$ vertices.
+The \emph{width} of a $(T,\beta)$ is the value $\max_{t\in V(T)}|\beta(t)|-1.$ The \emph{treewidth} of $G,$ denoted by $\tw(G),$ is the minimum width over all tree decompositions of $G.$ In other words a graph $G$ has treewidth at most $k$ iff $G$ belongs in the clique-sum closure of the class of graphs containing at most $k+1$ vertices.

 \paragraph{Parametric graphs and universal obstructions.} Next, we formalize the concept of parametric graphs that can act as asymptotic obstructions to graph parameters.